npcole/npyscreen/docs/UserDoc.rst

 There are two methods for registering a Form object with an NPSAppManaged instance:

 .addForm(*id*, *fm*)
 	*id* should be a string that uniquely identifies the form.  *fm* should be a Form object.
-Note that this version only stores a weakref.proxy inside NPSAppManaged - contrast with the .createForm version.
+Note that this version only stores a weakref.proxy inside NPSAppManaged - in contrast to the .createForm version.

 .createForm(*id*, *FormClass* ...)
 	This version creates a new form and registers it with the NPSAppManaged instance.
 It returns a weakref.proxy to the form object.  *id* should be a string that uniquely identifies the Form.  *FormClass* should be the class of form to create.
 Any additional arguments will be passed to the Form's constructor.